nrb/resume/resume.rst

 Presentations
 =============

-:`ZODB`_: PyOhio 2012, presented on the Zope Object Database for Python applications.
+* `ZODB`_ (Zope Object Database) at PyOhio 2012
-:`CSI Volume Snapshots`_: KubeCon NA 2019, presented Container Storage Interface volume snapshot support and its uses :`DevOps and Docker Live Show`_: Discussing Kubernetes backup and recovery on Bret Fisher's weekly show :`TBS`_: Discussing Kubernetes backup and recovery on the Crossplane-sponsored TBS show
+* `CSI Volume Snapshots`_ at KubeCon NA 2019, presented Container Storage Interface volume snapshot support and its uses
+* `DevOps and Docker Live Show`_ stream, talked about Kubernetes backup and recovery
+* `TBS`_ podcast episode on Kubernetes backup and recovery

 Positions Held
 ==============